MehdiBC3/Additif-Model/README.md

 # Additif-Model
-This code implements the additif model
+This code implements the additif model.